hollowverse-archive/hollowverse/secrets/README.md

 This will output the encrypted file to `sumo.json.enc`.
 The CLI tool will ask to confirm replace if a file with the same name exists.

+Take note of the output of the previous command and update your decryption commands to use the new encryption key values (e.g. `$encrypted_744738cd0ff8_key`, `$encrypted_74f95b343f57_iv`) to decrypt the new file on CI.

 Refer to [Travis documentation on encrypting sensitive files](https://docs.travis-ci.com/user/encrypting-files/) for more details.